 A ULA Atlas V rocket will send astronauts to the International Space Station (ISS) aboard The Boeing Company’s CST-100 Starliner capsule.
-The Starliner will launch on the Atlas V from Space Launch Complex-41 at Cape Canaveral Air Force Station, on Florida’s Space Coast.
-The first orbital flight is slated for March 2019, with a crew flight test to follow in August 2019.
+The Starliner will launch on the Atlas V from Space Launch Complex-41 at Cape Canaveral Space Force Station, on Florida’s Space Coast.

 Safety is a critical part of the ULA decision-making process, and we fully understand the responsibility and honor of launching American astronauts.
 ULA has performed a tremendous amount of work in conjunction with Boeing and NASA to ensure our designs provide the highest level of safety to the crew.

 The Atlas V Starliner builds on ULA’s solid history of success and incorporates new technologies designed for crew safety.